thegricean/sinking-marbles/writing/_2015/_journal_cognition/README.md

 # TODO FOR WONKY MARBLES (manuscript)

 - p.
-5 correct the prits sentence to one about the four-step prior inference procedure

-- p.
-5-6 update prior section to reflect the four-step procedure

-- p.
-6 figure 1: update graphs to reflect four-step numbers

-- p.
-6 remove procedure on prior inference

-- p.
 10 rerun and rereport all analyses with four-step numbers

 - p.
 11 footnote describing other possible priors